-- 2.16 Students who are no longer attending classroom based learning or work placements as a result of moving to a distance learning model, or are absent as a result of Covid-19 related illness or travel, and will therefore not meet requirements for recording physical contact points under a sponsor's duty to monitor attendance, do not need to be reported for missing expected contact points. - 2.17 Where a student is studying by distance learning, including overseas study, where possible sponsors should use expected online contact points such as logging into online learning portals, attending virtual lectures and tutorials, and online submission of coursework to monitor engagement.
+- 2.16 Students who are no longer attending classroom based learning or work placements as a result of moving to a distance learning model, or are absent as a result of Covid-19 related illness or travel restrictions, and will therefore not meet requirements for recording physical contact points under a sponsor's duty to monitor attendance, do not need to be reported for missing expected contact points. - 2.17 Where a student is studying by distance learning, including overseas study, where possible sponsors should use expected online contact points such as logging into online learning portals, attending virtual lectures and tutorials, and online submission of coursework to monitor engagement.
 The Home Office will not take action against sponsors who are unable to monitor online contact points due to practical or technical limitations.
-As stated in paragraph 2.6 2.10, sponsors are not required to withdraw sponsorship when students are absent from studies, including online studies, due to Covid-19.
-If a student has stopped attending their online studies for other reasons, the normal attendance monitoring policy applies to online learning.
+As stated in paragraph 2.6 2.9, sponsors are not required to withdraw sponsorship when students are absent from studies, including online studies, due to Covid-19.
+If a student has stopped attending their online studies for other reasons, or failed to enrol on their course, the normal attendance monitoring policy applies to online learning. - 2.18 In exceptional circumstances a sponsor can continue to sponsor a student who has deferred their studies for a period exceeding 60 days under the provisions in Document 2 of the Student sponsor guidance, paragraph 7.5(f).
+For example, a sponsor is able to defer a student in excess of 60 days if the practical nature of the course means that teaching has not been able to take place due to Covid-19.